Configure¶

 email |

-Atlassian account email; used as the auth username with API tokens |
+Atlassian account email; the auth username with API tokens |

 auth_type |

-token is the only supported value today |
+token is the only value (covers classic and scoped API tokens) |

 account_id |

-Filled in by auth login; enables --assignee me |
+Filled by auth login; enables --assignee me |

 secret_backend |

-keyring, onepassword, or env |
+keyring (default), 1password, or env |

 onepassword_account, vault, item |

-1Password addressing when secret_backend = "onepassword" |
+1Password addressing when secret_backend = "1password" |

 default_project |